September 15, 2015

 Dysplasia is more common in women with advanced HIV disease and low CD4 cell counts.
 It is often more severe and difficult to treat than in HIV-negative women.
 Untreated dysplasia can lead to cervical cancer, which can be life threatening.
 HPV may also cause cancer in the vagina, vulva, and anus.

 The good news is, when dysplasia is found and treated early, cervical cancer can be prevented.
-Tests like the Pap smear or VIA (visual inspection with acetic acid) are used to look for changes in the cervix, including dysplasia and cervical cancer.
+Cervical screening tests are used to look for changes in the cervix, including dysplasia and cervical cancer.
 Cervical cancer usually takes years to develop, and it does not usually have symptoms until it is quite advanced.
 This is why getting screened for cervical cancer on a regular basis is important; screening can catch potential problems before they get worse.
 For more information on getting a gynecologic exam, see our article on Caring for a Woman's Body.

-The other good news is that there are two widely used HPV vaccines: Gardasil (made by Merck; also known as Silgard) and Cervarix (made by GlaxoSmithKline).
-Both vaccines protect against the types of HPV that cause the most cervical cancers and genital warts.
+The other good news is that there are three widely used HPV vaccines: Gardasil (made by Merck; also known as Silgard), Gardasil-9 (also made by Merck), and Cervarix (made by GlaxoSmithKline).
+These vaccines protect against the types of HPV that cause the most cervical cancers and genital warts.
 Pregnant women should not receive the vaccine, although it is safe to get the vaccine while breastfeeding.

-Both vaccines have been approved by the US Food and Drug Administration (FDA) and are also licensed in many other regions, including Canada, the United Kingdom (UK), and Europe.
+All three vaccines have been approved by the US Food and Drug Administration (FDA) and the European Medicines Agency (EMA).
+Gardasil-9 is still awaiting approval in the UK and Canada.
 In the US, Gardasil is approved for females and males ages 9 to 26, while Cervarix is approved for females ages 10 to 25.
 The same is true in Canada.

 In Canada, the National Advisory Committee on Immunization (NACI) recommends Gardasil vaccination for females and males ages nine through 26, or vaccination with Cervarix for girls and young women ages nine through 26.
 In the UK, vaccination with Gardasil is offered to girls ages 12 and 13 through the National Health Service.